yagikasilva/yagikasilva/README.md

 ---

-Here’s the updated section with all the tools and languages added:

----
-Here’s an updated version of the section with a margin of 25px and a grid-like layout for better organization.

----

 ## 🛠️ **Tools & Languages**

 <div align="center" style="display: grid; grid-template-columns: repeat(auto-fit, minmax(80px, 1fr)); gap: 25px; margin: 0 auto; max-width: 800px;">